rimpi1612/Risky-Business/README.md

 * Which model had the best balanced accuracy score?

+> EasyEnsembleClassifier has a better balanced accuracy (0.925).

 * Which model had the best recall score?

+> Both have the same recall score (0.91 to 0.77)

 * Which model had the best geometric mean score?

+> Both have the same geometric mean score (0.78)

 * What are the top three features?

+> From the Balanced Random Forest Classifier, the top features are
+    total_rec_prncp,
+    total_rec_int,
+    total_pymnt_inv .

 - - -